goqu172255230/Delphi-libusb/README.md

 supports USB 3.1 and is backwards compatible with USB 2.0 and USB 1.0 and it currently supports a Windows only Platform.

+Please note that the Hotplug feature is not available for Windows.
+The C++ Libusb creators are planning to include this feature on the next update.

 It features the following:-

 -   Supports all transfer types such as (control / bulk / interrupt /